swiftzhang125/PRISE/README.md

 ```

 ## Publication
-Please cite our papers if you use our idea or codes:
+Please cite our papers if you use our idea or code:
 ```bash
 @inproceedings{zhang2023prise,
   title={PRISE: Demystifying Deep Lucas-Kanade with Strongly Star-Convex Constraints for Multimodel Image Alignment},